wikirate/wikirate4py/docs/source/contributing.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" is open to be implemented by the WikiRate team but
+Anything tagged with "bug" is open to be implemented by the Wikirate team but
 also to the community.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open be implemented by the WikiRate team but also to the community.
+Anything tagged with "feature" is open be implemented by the Wikirate team but also to the community.

 Write Documentation